"""

 hosts of the sequence.

-:param Callable shell: A :func:`asyncio.coroutine` that is called after
+:param shell: An async function that is called after negotiation

-:param str encoding: The default assumed encoding, or ``False`` to disable
+:param encoding: The default assumed encoding, or ``False`` to disable

 unicode support.
-Encoding may be negotiation to another value by
+Encoding may be negotiated to another value by

 the client through NEW_ENVIRON :rfc:`1572` by sending environment value